FAQ's for Traditional Undergraduate Students

 I have a guest who is disabled.
 Is there special seating?

-The College has made arrangements to have the ceremony interpreted in sign for the hearing impaired.
+The College has made arrangements to have the ceremony interpreted in sign language for the hearing impaired.
 There will be a designated seating section to accommodate disabled guests.
-Students may request disabled seating tickets and parking permits in the Registrar's office starting May 6.
+Students may request disabled seating tickets and parking permits in the Registrar's office starting May 2.
 A limit of one disabled parking permit and two disabled seating tickets per graduate will be issued.
-As guests enter the campus, please be prepared to show your disabled parking permit to the security guard, who will direct you to the appropriate parking area.
+As guests enter the campus, they must be prepared to show their disabled parking permit to the security guard, who will direct them to the appropriate parking area.
 Lots are reserved for vehicles with handicapped license plates, handicapped parking placards issued by a municipality, or special parking permits issued by the College Registrar.
 Guests with handicapped permits should enter at the north entrance.
 There is no access to the handicapped parking areas from the south entrance.

 What if it rains?